Ammar Campa-Najjar: Early life and education

-Family
+Background and family

-Campa-Najjar's father Yasser Najjar is Palestinian and his mother Abigail Campa is Mexican American.
-His mother is a practicing Catholic.
-Following his parent's deaths, Yasser Najjar and his siblings were sent to Cairo by King Hassan II of Morocco.
+Campa-Najjar was born in La Mesa, California, and raised in Jamul and Chula Vista, California.
+His father, Yasser Najjar, is Palestinian, and his mother, Abigail Campa, is Mexican American and a practicing Catholic.
+Following his parents' deaths, Yasser Najjar and his siblings were sent to Cairo, Egypt, by King Hassan II of Morocco.
 The siblings were separated over the following years with Yasser attending school in England before immigrating to the U.S. and obtaining American citizenship.

-He moved to San Diego in 1981 and earned an MBA from San Diego State University.
-Abigail Campa grew up in the Logan Heights neighborhood of San Diego, and she and Yasser married in the 1980s.
+Yasser moved to San Diego in 1981 and earned an MBA from San Diego State University.
+Abigail Campa grew up in Logan Heights and she and Yasser married in the 1980s.
 In 1994, Yasser traveled to Gaza to work for the newly legitimized Palestinian National Authority and to explore his family's roots.
 While working for the PNA, he was seen as a moderate who advocated for peace who was an internal critic of Palestinian hardliners in his later years.
 During his time in Gaza, he attempted to counteract the rising influence of Hamas.

 Campa-Najjar's grandfather Muhammad Youssef al-Najjar, also known as "Abu Youssef", co-founded Fatah alongside Yasser Arafat and other exiled Palestinians working in Kuwait in 1965.
-He was among those targeted in Mossad assassinations following the Munich massacre.
+He was among those targeted in Mossad assassinations following the Munich massacre (Operation Wrath of God).
 On April 9, 1973, al-Najjar and his wife were killed in their Beirut apartment in an Israeli raid on Lebanon.
-The attack occurred while their children were home.
+The attack occurred while their children were at home.
 The Israeli commando team was led by future prime minister Ehud Barak.
-Campa-Najjar and Barak met in Washington, D.C. in October 2019.
+Campa-Najjar and Barak met in Washington, D.C., in October 2019.

-In February 2018, a book published by Ronen Bergman, Rise and Kill First, challenged the historical assumption that those targeted in "Operation Wrath of God" were actually behind the Munich massacre.
-In 2019 in response to this new information, Campa-Najjar withdrew some of the condemnations he had made against his grandfather.
+In February 2018, a book published by Israeli investigative journalist Ronen Bergman, Rise and Kill First, challenged the assumption that those targeted in Operation Wrath of God were behind the Munich massacre.
+In 2019, in response to the new information, Campa-Najjar withdrew some of the condemnations he had made against his grandfather.

+Education

+In 1997, when he was eight, Campa-Najjar and his family moved to the Gaza Strip.
+In 1998, he attended a Catholic school there.
+After living in Gaza for four years, he, his mother, and brother moved back to San Diego County.
+Growing up in post-9/11 America, Campa-Najjar felt he was not "Arab enough in Gaza, Latino enough for the barrio, or American enough in my own country."
+He wondered if America would accept someone of diverse heritage, saying in the Los Angeles Times: "In 2008, the country said, 'Yes, we can,' and elected this skinny brown guy with a funny name.
+It really kind of inspired me."
+When he was 15, Campa-Najjar worked as a janitor to help his single mother pay bills.
+While in high school, he converted from Islam to Christianity.